Facebook centralizes its crisis response tools in a new hub called Crisis Response

 In February, it introduced Community Help, which allows locals to find and offer assistance to victims of a disaster, including things like water, food, baby supplies, or even shelter.
 The feature was integrated into Facebook’s Safety Check, the tool that lets you mark yourself as safe after a disaster, or check on the status of friends and family.

-This June, Safety Check was expanded again, to include the ability to fundraise for a disaster’s victims.
+This June, Safety Check was expanded again, to include the ability to fundraise for disaster victims.

 More recently, Safety Check appeared as its own option within Facebook’s main navigation.